flupe/knitter/README.md

-Experiment at making a web tool for designing stitch patterns.
+Experiment at making a web tool for designing stitch patterns, for hobbyist flatbed knitting machines.
 May be rewritten soonish in a serious language once I have a good idea of what I'm trying to achieve.